cue-lang/cue/doc/ref/spec.md

 ```
 f(a1, a2, … an)
 ```
-calls `f` with arguments a1, a2, … an.
+calls `f` with arguments `a1, a2, … an`.
 Arguments must be expressions of which the values are an instance of the parameter types of `F` and are evaluated before the function is called.